 The climate event was followed by the meeting of the regional Hot Spots Exclusion Group, headed by the Ministry of Natural Resources and Timber Industry Complex.
 Owners of the Arkhangelsk environmental Hot Spots gathered to discuss current challenges, progress achieved and plans to work further on environmental issues.
 Three and a half out of ten initial Arkhangelsk Hot Spots - A4 Arkhangelsk Pulp and Paper Mill, A3-2 Severodvinsk Heat and Power Plant #2, A2 Arkhangelsk HPP and A10 Stock of obsolete pesticides - have been excluded from the Barents List within the recent years.
 Both the regional ministry and the Hot Spots owners aim at introducing new environmental technologies and obtaining new knowledge to eliminate remaining Hot Spots.
-News and Minutes (in Russian).
+News (in Russian) and Protocol (Eng/Rus).

 Activities on the Barents Hot Spots are recognized on the national level.
 The role of the Barents cooperation in solving environmental problems in Russia was emphasised by the Minister of Natural Resources Sergey Donskoy in his recent interview to the RBK+ newspaper devoted to the achievements of the Russian Year of Ecology 2017.